Why Choose STEM? The Best STEM Careers for 2019

 - Engineering is all about the designs of buildings, bridges, roads, and other structures.
 It also solves the challenges of global weather changes and other changes of the environment around us (mechanical engineers, civil and structural engineers, electrical engineers, and more)

 - Mathematics is typically in every activity or occupation we do in life.
 (Data analysts, bankers, statisticians, research scientist, actuary, data scientist, investment analyst, software engineering, and more)

 STEM careers and the jobs they create produce innovations that drive our lives.
+We find new and more efficient ways to approach existing industries from plumbing to sustainable landscape design.
 STEM is important since it opens a wide range of career opportunities for students.
 There are many types of STEM jobs that are all in high demand, hence the chances of qualified candidates being hired will only increase.
 Most of all, students will feel like they are playing an important role in the innovation of our new world.